Pages User Guide for Mac

 Show the vertical ruler for word processing documents

-Choose Pages > Preferences (from the Pages menu at the top of your screen).
+Choose Pages > Settings (from the Pages menu at the top of your screen).

-Select the tickbox next to “Enable vertical ruler for documents with body text”.
+Select the tickbox next to “Show vertical ruler whenever rulers are shown”.

 Show or hide rulers

 Do one of the following: